 Smoke it low, smoke it slow.
 Perfect pulled pork is worth the wait, and this versatile BBQ meat can be served any way you like.

-Place the foil-wrapped pork butt back on the grill fat side up and cook until the internal temperature reaches 204℉, in the thickest part of the meat, about 3-4 hours longer depending on the size of the pork butt.
+Place the foil-wrapped pork butt back on the grill fat side up and cook until the internal temperature reaches 204℉, in the thickest part of the meat, about 3 to 4 hours longer depending on the size of the pork butt.

-Place the pork in a dish large enough to pull the meat, removing and discarding the bone and any excess fat.
-Add separated liquid back to pork and season to taste with additional Big Game Rub.
+Place the pork in a large dish and shred the meat, removing and discarding the bone and any excess fat.
+Add separated liquid back into pork and season to taste with additional Traeger Big Game Rub.
 Optionally, add Traeger 'Que BBQ Sauce or your favorite BBQ sauce to taste.

 Serve alone, in your favorite recipes, or on sandwiches.
 Refrigerate leftover pork in a covered container for up to 4 days.
 Enjoy!